cybrskunk/PreventStealer/README.md

 # PreventStealer
 A tampermonkey addon for WWW kogama that aims to prevent any sort of JS-based stealers by bloking any fetch &amp; xhr outside of native to website API.
+Huge credits to [Zpayer](https://github.com/RandomUser15456) for providing the list of native-to-kogama APIs.

 Made with javascript and meant to use with an executor like [tampermonkey](https://www.tampermonkey.net/)